 “The Texas Tech School of Veterinary Medicine provides a hands-on experience, unlike any other program,” Chambers said.
 “Doing a lameness exam for the first time was one of my favorite activities so far.”

-He is certain this is what he is meant to be doing and while it may be trying at times, his readiness and grit has paid off through his first year at the Texas Tech University School of Veterinary Medicine.
+He is certain this is what he is meant to be doing and while it may be trying at times, his readiness and grit have paid off through his first year at the Texas Tech University School of Veterinary Medicine.

-“They have developed an innovative approach to allow first-year students to experience hands-on activities that prepares them for real-world experiences,” Chambers said.
+“They have developed an innovative approach to allow first-year students to experience hands-on activities that prepare them for real-world experiences,” Chambers said.
 “This is what I want to do the rest of my life, and I can’t imagine doing anything else.”